 - More affordable than mortar-set installations.

-- Allows for easy adjustments and repairs.
+- It allows easy adjustments and repairs.

 - Provides better drainage, reducing water pooling.